One day when I was five, I thought the sky was falling.

 It was late autumn, and Miles and I were walking home from school.
 The frosty Melbournian air carried with it the chill of the coming winter, fogging our breath and turning our bare fingers numb and pale.
 I looked up at the steel-grey sky and swallowed nervously, wondering if we would make it home before the heavens split wide open.

 My brother didn’t seem to share my worry.
 He strolled along the cracked footpath beside me, a skip in his stride as he told me about his day.
 But I couldn’t focus on his stories, so great was my fear of the oncoming storm.
 I might have jumped out of my own skin if it wasn’t for Miles’ hand on mine.

 We were a block from the safety of our house when thunder rolled overhead.
-The swollen clouds released their heavy burden with a near-audible groan, and suddenly I was struck by a thousand pinpricks of shocking, biting cold.
+The swollen clouds released their burden with a near-audible groan, and suddenly I was struck by a thousand pinpricks of shocking, biting cold.

 I screamed and tore my hand from my brother’s, sprinting away on my skinny little legs as if I could outrun the assault from above.

 “Carter!”
 Miles yelled.
 “Carter, come back here!”

 But I was too petrified to stop, let alone turn around.
 There was only one explanation for what was happening: the sky was falling.
 The sky was falling and I had to get to the house before I was crushed beneath its almighty weight.

 Miles barked a word that would’ve earned him an earful from Mum before he took off after me.
 Being five years older and considerably taller, he caught up before I got too far.
 He grabbed my shoulders, jerking me to a halt in the middle of the now-slick path.
 “What the hell, little bro?” he demanded.
 “Why did you run like that?”

 “We have to get home, Miles.
 The sky is falling!”
 Struggling in his grasp, I tried to shield myself from the celestial shards that stung my skin like needles, but it was useless.
 I was trapped.